Kyphosis is an exaggerated, forward rounding of the upper back.

 - Osteoporosis medications.
 Bone-strengthening medications may help prevent additional spinal fractures that would worsen your kyphosis.

 - Exercises.
-Stretching exercises may help improve spinal flexibility and relieve back pain.
+Stretching and strengthening exercises may help improve spinal flexibility and relieve back pain.

 - Bracing.
-Children who have Scheuermann's disease may be able to stop the progression of kyphosis by wearing a body brace while their bones are still growing.
+Children who have Scheuermann's disease may be able to stop the progression of kyphosis by wearing a spine brace while their bones are still growing.

 Surgical and other procedures